Thinking of buying that vine-covered Victorian in Ventura? The Spanish Colonial Revival in Santa Monica? The cute Craftsman cottage in Coronado?

 “If you’re not a fixer-upper type, buy one that’s already in historic condition.
 If you’re handy, then sure, what the heck?
 Do your research before going into it to make sure it’s for you.
 For example, you might want to put in a skylight or a deck, but you can’t or you’ll lose your tax break.”

 You need to stay on the lookout for historic homes because they tend to get snapped up fast.
 Your best bet is to connect with a real estate professional.
+If you’re interested in this home or others in the area, contact one of our Santa Monica REALTORS® to assist you with all your needs.

 Here’s a 560-acre historic property in Ojai that’s attracting a lot of interest.